tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 * Reference topics
 * User tasks

 When you try to navigate the world of API documentation, you may be initially overwhelmed by the differences and intimidated by the tools.
-Additionally, the documentation content itself is often complex and oriented towards developers.
+Additionally, the documentation content itself is often complex and requires familiarity with development concepts and processes.

+{% comment %}
 ## Learning materials about API doc are scarce

 Realizing there was a need for more information, in 2014 I guest-edited a special issue of Intercom dedicated to API documentation.